ehsanul/rust-ws/README.md

 ## Examples

-See the echo server example under `src/examples` for basic usage.
+See the echo server example under the `examples/` directory for basic usage.

 ## Todo